Raoul Lufbery: Lafayette Escadrille

 His first victory came on 30 July 1916 over Verdun.
 By 12 October 1916, he had downed five enemy planes, making him an ace, and earning him a promotion to adjutant.
 It was during this time that the "Lufbery circle" maneuver became named for him.
 Although most aviation scholars agree that Lufbery did not actually invent the maneuver, it was popularized among Allied flyers.
-In addition, according to Eddie Rickenbacker in his book, Fighting the Flying Circus, Lufbery is attributed with inventing the precursor to the modern airport flight pattern.
-Prior to Lufbery's influence, planes would fly in and land in any direction on the field, based on their needs and wind direction which caused confusion, near misses, and collisions.
+In addition, according to Eddie Rickenbacker in his book, Fighting the Flying Circus, Lufbery is credited with having invented the precursor to the modern airport flight pattern.
+Prior to Lufbery's influence, planes would fly in and land in any direction on the field, based on their needs and wind direction, which caused confusion, near misses, and collisions.
 Lufbery, at the time commander of the 94th Squadron, directed that all approaching aircraft would circle the field at least twice before landing, watching for others taking off or landing.
 This process eventually became the "Down Wind, Base, and Final" standard airport pattern that pilots use every day in VFR flight.